Why Does God Sometimes Withhold His Blessings from Us?

 We Must Put God First Before Worrying about Ourselves

 In the short book of Haggai, the prophet has a message for the people and an application for us today.
 God, through Haggai, chastises his people.
 They live in nice homes, while God’s home—the temple—sits in shambles.
+It isn’t that God wants us to build great monuments for him as much as he wants us to put him first.
+It’s an issue about our priorities.

 God has attempted to get his people’s attention for years, but they miss it.
 “Consider your situation,” God says.
 Then he reels off a list of realities for them: